missing-user/heat-pump-dashboard/README.md

 ## Outlook and Conclusion
 Take into account more factors, e.g. domestic hot water would play an important role.

 Comparing the economic impacts in addition to the $CO_2$ impact would be interesting as well, algorithmically no changes, we would only need to exchange the data sources.
 We briefly played around with explicitly modelling a hot water storage tank in the house, but in our simplified model, this did barely made an impact.

+Time dependent electricity mix played a smaller role than expected.
+Especially when using the $CO_2$ aware control strategy, the difference is very small.
+With an increasing Vorlauf Temperature, the impact becomes more noticable, doing the simulation with the average intensity would underestimate the $CO_2$ impact of heat pumps by up to $10\%$.

 ## Sources
 ### Load profiles